I. What does informed consent mean in the human subject research context?

 - Respects the privacy of the potential participant by taking place in a setting that is not open to the public

 The information provided should be in language that is understandable to the subject or the representative.
-No informed consent, whether oral or written, may include any exculpatory language (language that waives or appears to waive any of the participant’s legal rights, or releases or appears to release the investigator, the sponsor, the institution or its agents from liability for negligence).
+No informed consent may include any exculpatory language (language that waives or appears to waive any of the participant’s legal rights, or releases or appears to release the investigator, the sponsor, the institution or its agents from liability for negligence).

 The regulations provide two possible mechanisms for obtaining informed consent from a research participant: